Skip to main content

 • Environment variables / .env file

 NOTE: Make sure to run the CLI from the same directory as the drosera.toml file.
-The DROSERA_PRIVATE_KEY environment variable is required to deploy the trap.
-You can also set it in the drosera.toml file as private_key = "0x..".
+The DROSERA_PRIVATE_KEY environment variable is required to deploy or update a trap.

 config